datastaxdevs/workshop-nosqlbench/README.md

-Try to locate the value for the P90 percentile in the last one: it should exceed the result reported by the Astra health tab by an amount essentially corresponding to the time for the network communication between Gitpod and Astra.
+Try to locate the value for the P90 percentile in the last one: it should exceed the result reported by the Astra health tab by an amount essentially corresponding to the time for the (two-way) network communication between Gitpod and Astra.
 Indeed we are seeing things from the vantage point of the testing client, which runs on Gitpod: this time, the "service time" includes the time to reach the server (and back).